11/1/2021

 speaker

 Thanks.
 Yes, we've been able to raise significant capital in our areas of focus in secondaries, both our flagship funds, our middle market funds, and then our co-investment business.
-So there's some structural drivers in each of those businesses that we think expand the market opportunities we look forward.
-So we're excited to go after it with our new partners.
-And that's really it.
+So there's some structural drivers in each of those businesses that we think expand the market opportunity as we look forward.
+So we're excited to go after it with our new partners, and that's really it.

 speaker

-Yeah, and I think Alex, in terms of the, you know, what needs to be achieved to get to the hurdles on the various, you know, contingent consideration, we cannot talk about future fundraising on this call.
-But if you look at the past history of the company and the timing around some of these things, we do have some growth built in, but I wouldn't say particularly aggressive growth for the future, given the potential that we think we have together.
-One of the very attractive things about Lexington partners is, frankly, they're very successful on their own.
-So the forward looking growth of Lexington standalone was very attractive to us.
-And then when you apply the additional growth potential through adding our resources as broader client base across high net worth and other distribution globally, we think it could actually add more to the numbers that we've highlighted today.
+Yeah, and I think, Alex, in terms of what needs to be achieved to get to the hurdles on the various contingent consideration, we cannot talk about future fundraising on this call.
+But if you look at the past history of the company and the timing around some of these things, we do have some growth. built in, but I wouldn't say particularly aggressive growth for the future, given the potential that we think we have together.
+One of the very attractive things about Lexington partners is, frankly, they were very successful on their own.
+So the forward-looking growth of Lexington standalone was very attractive to us.
+And then when you apply the additional growth potential through adding our resources with broader client base across high net worth and other distribution globally, we think it could actually add more to the numbers that we've highlighted today.

 speaker